 - Purpose of why your recording needs to be stored

-- Any requirement (legal or regulatory) which requires recording to be for a specific time period
+- Any requirement (legal or regulatory) which requires recording to be retained for a specific time period

 Businesses should securely dispose of the meeting recordings once they are no longer needed.

-Data subjects have certain rights that you must ensure are met for the recordings you have stored:
+Data subjects have certain rights that you must ensure are met for the recordings and other videos you have stored:

-VIDIZMO offers an enterprise video platform that can help you fulfill GDPR requirements for managing recorded meetings or any video data for that matter.
+VIDIZMO’s enterprise video platform helps you fulfill GDPR requirements for recorded meetings, and all other video data, for that matter.
 Contact us to set up a trial of your VIDIZMO video platform today.